gonzalomelov/goinspirexyz/packages/hardhat/README.md

 # Smart Contracts Overview

-This README provides an overview of the smart contracts used in the project, which implements an AI-powered agent system on the Ethereum blockchain.
+This README provides an overview of the smart contracts used in the project, which implements an AI-powered multi-agent system on the Galadriel blockchain.

 ## Interaction